Inkasimo/scRNAseq-pbmc-workflow/README.md

 - This pipeline is not intended to benchmark methods or claim novel biological findings.

+## Data availability (planned)

+Once the workflow is finalized, a complete snapshot of representative results (including STARsolo alignment outputs and downstream analysis output data) will be archived on Zenodo with a DOI.

+The repository will then reference the archived dataset to enable full end-to-end reproducibility without requiring re-alignment.

 ## Citation

 If you use this workflow in a publication, please cite the repository.